jacastillo8/Blockchain_Manager/README.md

 # Remove all containers
 npm run clean
 ```
-## Use Postman Collection to interact with service
+### Use postman collection to interact with service
 * Register a blockchain (`Register Blockchain`)
 * Build registered blockchain (`Build Blockchain`)
 * Insert new sample transaction to ledger (`Insert Transaction`)
 * Query submitted transaction from ledger (`Evaluate Transaction`)

+## Disclaimer
+This tool is not intented to be deployed for production environments, instead it is tailored for research purposes to facilitate rapid blockchain prototyping and smart contract testing.